 So where is all of this leading?
 It is not necessarily the case that a change in understanding leads to a change in practice on the part of those who study these matters.
 It should, however, lead to a new appreciation and respect and perhaps a tolerance of those who do follow the practices of the early Church.
 It should provide seventh-day Sabbath keepers with an opportunity to say what they believe and practice, in a more reasonable atmosphere.

-What might these new perspectives lead to in terms of the day-to-day practice of Christians who really want to know what Christ and the early Church did?
-If indeed the modern follower of Christ wants to emulate his or her leader, which first-century Christian practices should be imitated?
+What might these new perspectives lead to in terms of the day-to-day practice of those who really want to know what Christ and the early Church did?
+If indeed the modern follower of Christ wants to emulate his or her leader, which first-century practices should be imitated?

 How “Jewish” were Jesus and His first followers?
 The Gospels and the Acts of the Apostles were written after most of the epistles of Paul, Peter and James.
 Yet they still reveal Jesus and a group of men and women set firmly within the practices of an ancient religious belief system.
 The New Testament Church was in keeping with its long Israelite tradition.